 Trends and Latest Developments in Legal Thrillers

-Legal thrillers, like Presumed Innocent, continue to captivate readers with their intricate plots, complex characters, and exploration of moral ambiguities.
+Legal thrillers, like Presumed Innocent, continue to captivate readers with their nuanced plots, complex characters, and exploration of moral ambiguities.
 In recent years, there has been a growing trend towards more diverse and inclusive narratives within the genre.
-Authors are increasingly exploring issues of race, gender, and social justice, reflecting the changing landscape of society.
+Authors are increasingly exploring issues of race, gender, and social justice, reflecting the changing landscape of society Easy to understand, harder to ignore.
+And it works..

 Diversity and Inclusion